ICBI/Open-Science-Projects/README.md

 ## Software Development
 The research information technology group at ICBI develops innovative scientific software to enable translational research.
 Our projects include muti-omics data analysis, vaccine safety research, clinical data analysis, high definition data visualization, natural language processing, and mobile application development.

-As of October 2018, we have a total of 56 github repositories and 17 members.
+As of 2013, we have a total of 78 github repositories (private and public)

 ## Some of our open science projects
 * **G-DOC** .